Columbia Parks and Recreation

 The development of the trail was federally funded and administered by GetAbout Columbia.
 The project was originally referred to as Providence Bikeway South.
 The project was completed in 2011 and cost $1,170,000.
 The trail has been incorporated into Columbia's trail system and is managed by the Parks and Recreation Department.

-Commuters on the South Providence Trail can access the MU Recreation Trail by traveling down Green Meadows Drive to Greenbriar Drive via roads and sidewalks.
+Commuters on the South Providence Trail can access the MU Recreation Trail by traveling down Green Meadows Road to Green Meadows Circle to Greenbriar Drive.
 At the end of Greenbriar Drive, the half-mile Greenbriar Connector links to the MU Recreation Trail.
 The MU Recreation Trail connects to the MKT Trail to the west and to Hinkson Creek Trail to the east.

 |Pictured to the right is the access to the South Providence Trail at Green Meadows Road.|